akhattaway/pandas-challenge/README.md

 # School and Student Performance Metrics and Insights

 # Description
 This UT Module 4 pandas-challenge is an analysis using data about schools in certain districts and the impacts of resources, size and type to better understand how students might perform based on that information.

 # Analysis
+Below is a breakdown of analysis all image are in the images folder and refernced here.

 The first part of the analysis is understanding of the district in review.
 Below is a screenshot of the Districit Summary